Soudan 2019, année zéro: Contents

 The book presents a decisive moment of the revolution, that it calls year zero' of the new Sudan.
 Most photographs and texts were created by Sudanese women and men.
-They intended to present an insider's view of the protests, both through documentary images and by bearing witness of the protesters' expectations and creative expressions, as well as through personal accounts of success, fear and temporary defeat.
+They intended to present an insider's view of the protests, both through documentary images and by bearing witness to the protesters' expectations and creative expressions, as well as through personal accounts of success, fear and temporary defeat.

 In his chapter 'The sit-in of the Qiyada, Jean-Nicolas Bach describes the succeeding stages of the protests that he witnessed as a researcher at the Centre for Economic, Legal and Social Studies (CEDEJ Khartoum), a French research centre in Sudan.
 Apart from the chronology of these events, the book wants to present the diversity of the protesters in terms of their social and political background.
 An important part of the book are translated slogans, pamphlets, discussions, personal recollections, prayers and poems, as well as references to musical expressions of protest, and photographs of wall paintings or scenes during he protests.
 Referring to the important role of young men and women, Bach quotes one of the female protesters, who called these events "a renaissance of a generation through the revolution".

 Another chapter presents information about the important roles of the Sudanese Professionals Association and the involvement of women in the non-violent protests.
 Further, there is a short glossary of revolutionary slogans, for example tasgot bass (Just fall, that's all!) or We are all Darfur!, expressing solidarity with the western Sudanese states of Darfur.
 Various forms of artistic creation, such as written and oral poetry, paintings and graffiti as well as documentary photography that contributed to the spirit of the revolution are presented in the next chapters.
 Further accounts cover the stages and different motivations for the social and political developments.
 Another chapter is dedicated to the organization and activities at the sit-in, ranging from media coverage to medical services, an open library to the supply of food and water.

 A digital copy of the book is available for free viewing and download on the publisher's webpage.

 Reception

-On 09 July 2021, Le Monde wrote about the book: "We [...] discover the courage of a young population, in love with freedom, who braved the shootings and the torture to go and demonstrate.
+On 9 July 2021, Le Monde wrote about the book: "We [...] discover the courage of a young population, in love with freedom, who braved the shootings and the torture to go and demonstrate.
 The images point to the role of women in the revolution, the intensity and the danger of the demonstrations, but above all this sort of organized utopia constituted by the sit-in, with the endless discussions, the exchange of books, the inventiveness of slogans and songs."